- Pennsylvania is home to more than 1 million small businesses, which employ 2.5 million people.

 Business News Daily spoke to small business owners and professionals from the Keystone State to find out how the state's current economic landscape is impacting entrepreneurs and shaping their expectations for the future.

 Proximity to large markets

-"With its proximity to cities like NYC, Boston and D.C., and its growing tech community, Philly has become an attractive place for top tech talent," Aaron Rovner, VP of business development and marketing at contractor quotation platform ServiceWhale, said.
+"With its proximity to cities like NYC, Boston and D.C., and its growing tech community, Philly has become an attractive place for top tech talent," said Aaron Rovner, vice president of business development and marketing at contractor quotation platform ServiceWhale.
 "And the train ride for a VC coming from NYC to Philly is a little over an hour – definitely not a big concern, especially if the company has a promising business model."